darshanmukunda98/Java-Interview-Prep/src/HashMap/README.md

 * Exercise 9 - Write a Java program to create a set view of the mappings contained in a map.
 * Exercise 10 - Write a Java program to get the value of a specified key in a map
 * Exercise 11 - Write a Java program to get a set view of the keys contained in this map.
+* Exercise 12 - Write a Java program to get a collection view of the values contained in this map.